Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Booking.com

 Looking to cater to travelers' needs?
-The Booking.com empowers affiliates to earn money by endorsing a vast selection of accommodations, appealing to diverse travelers seeking lodging options worldwide
+The Booking.com empowers affiliates to earn money by endorsing a vast selection of accommodations, appealing to diverse travelers seeking lodging options worldwide;

 _Payment Threshold:_ $100,